 Kaya Fraser is a singer-songwriter from Montreal, now based in Ottawa, where she works by day as a public librarian.
 After several years on the west coast, and a hiatus prompted by life circumstances and a global pandemic, she is poised to return to the stage and studio with a collection of new songs about re-emergence and reconnection with what matters most.

-Her debut EP, Tremor and Slip (2007), made reviewers sit up and take notice.
+Following in the songwriting footsteps of her father (Allan Fraser of the acclaimed 70's folk duo Fraser & DeBolt), Kaya began writing her own music in her mid-20s while at graduate school studying Canadian poetry.
+She released her debut EP, Tremor and Slip, in 2007.
+Immediately, this recording made reviewers sit up and take notice.
 It peaked at #3 on the iTunes charts in its genre in France, and received healthy airplay on CBC and on college radio.
 Exclaim! said this about her first full-length release, Open Horizon (2010): "the album flirts with soul and blues, jazz and country, but ultimately, hangs together as a beautifully cohesive and promising debut."
-Kaya played live in venues across Canada, making appearances at festivals, and creating a buzz with her intimate, compelling solo shows.
-Ron Sexsmith, one of Canada's best songwriters, recognized the promise in Kaya's "lovely voice and natural songwriting."
+Kaya played shows and festivals across Canada, opening for the likes of Good Lovelies, Royal Wood, Justin Rutledge and others, and creating a buzz with her intimate, compelling performances.
+Ron Sexsmith recognized the promise in Kaya's "lovely voice and natural songwriting."

 Join Kaya’s mailing list to stay up to date on Kaya’s forthcoming projects and performances.